May

 Opinions expressed by Entrepreneur contributors are their own.

-The trend toward the Democracy
+The trend toward the Dollar Democracy

-is nothing new.
+Consumer activism is nothing new.
 Americans have been calling for consumer-led direct action since before they were Americans.
 From the Boston Tea Party to the rejection of South African-made products during the Apartheid era, boycotts have long held an important place in American society.

 Increasingly, executives realize that sitting on the fence is no longer an option.
 Their customers demand change.
-So many companies such as Nike, Amazon, Google, and have issued advertisements or statements in support of either diversity in general or BLM in particular.
+So many companies such as Nike, Amazon, Google, and CitiGroup have issued advertisements or statements in support of either diversity in general or BLM in particular.

 Yet, these public projections of values aligned with their conscientious consumers also expose a company to scrutiny.
 Brands must proactively evaluate whether their practices and social impact efforts live up to their purported values.
 Savvy consumers understand the difference between lip service and true institutional change, and they aren’t shy about voicing their displeasure whenever hypocrisy surfaces.